defenseunicorns/uds-core/src/nfs/README.md

 # NFS Provisioner

-The NFS Provisioner provides a simple non-production-ready RWX storage class.
+The NFS Provisioner provides a simple **NOT FOR PRODUCTION** RWX storage class.
+The deployment is configured with no persistence and designed for dev use only.

 ## Building/Deploying